Automated Underwriting System Approval: AUS Findings

 Fannie Mae And Freddie Mac

-- Each of these giant mortgage investors have created and developed its own automated underwriting systems approval for evaluating home mortgage loans.
+- Each of these giant mortgage investors has created and developed its own automated underwriting systems approval for evaluating home mortgage loans

-- These two systems is equivalent to a brain and has the ability to determine and analyze each mortgage applicant’s risk factor.
+- These two systems are equivalent to a brain and have the ability to determine and analyze each mortgage applicant’s risk factor

-- The automated underwriting system approval determines whether an applicant is approved or not by issuing a AUS Findings Report.
+- The automated underwriting system approval determines whether an applicant is approved or not by issuing an AUS Findings Report

-- If approved eligible, the Findings Report will indicate what documents is required to verify the application data.
+- If approved eligible, the Findings Report will indicate what documents are required to verify the application data

-- The loan officer will make sure that all documentations, credit, income, assets, liabilities are correct before it is submitted to AUS.
+- The loan officer will make sure that all documentation, credit, income, assets, liabilities are correct before it is submitted to AUS

 No Lender Overlay Mortgage Lenders

-Mortgage loan applicants who have been initially been approved by an automated underwriting system approval and can provide the documents to verify the information on mortgage application, the chances are great that your mortgage loan will close.
+Mortgage loan applicants who have been initially been approved by an automated underwriting system approval and can provide the documents to verify the information on a mortgage application, the chances are great that your mortgage loan will close.
+Gustan Cho Associates only goes by Automated Underwriting System Findings and has zero overlays.

-Mortgage Borrowers who are looking to get qualified with a lender with no lender overlays, please contact us at 1-800-900-8569 or email us at firstname.lastname@example.org.
+Mortgage Borrowers who are looking to get qualified with a lender with no lender overlays, please contact us at 1-262-716-8151 or text us for faster response.
+Or email us at firstname.lastname@example.org.
 We are available 7 days a week, evenings, weekends, and holidays.